 However, because it doesn’t include a screen, you can’t control music or receive smartphone notifications with the Oura Ring.

-The Oura is also water-resistant and boasts a battery life of up to 7 days, making it a very practical product.
+The Oura is water-resistant up to 300 ft.
+(100 meters) and boasts a battery life of up to 7 days, making it a very practical product.

 One thing to note is the sizing of the Oura Ring is different from standard U.S. ring sizes.
 Therefore, it’s important to take advantage of the sizing kit that comes with every order.

 - long battery life